metio/terraform-provider-k8s/docs/resources/autoscaling_k8s_elastic_co_elasticsearch_autoscaler_v1alpha1.md

 Required:

-- `max` (String) Max represents the upper limit for the resources managed by the autoscaler.
+- `max` (Dynamic) Max represents the upper limit for the resources managed by the autoscaler.
-- `min` (String) Min represents the lower limit for the resources managed by the autoscaler.
+- `min` (Dynamic) Min represents the lower limit for the resources managed by the autoscaler.

 Optional:

-- `requests_to_limits_ratio` (String) RequestsToLimitsRatio allows to customize Kubernetes resource Limit based on the Request.
+- `requests_to_limits_ratio` (Dynamic) RequestsToLimitsRatio allows to customize Kubernetes resource Limit based on the Request.

 <a id="nestedatt--spec--policies--resources--memory"></a>